killbill/killbill-client-php/README.md

 Configuration
 -------------

-In order to user the library, you need to:
+In order to use the library, you need to:

 1. Require the library via [composer](https://getcomposer.org): `composer require killbill\killbill-client`
 2. Point the library to your Killbill instance via the `Client::$serverUrl` variable (http://127.0.0.1:8080 by default)